Fallujah (band): Undying Light (2019–2021)

-On January 30, 2019, the band revealed longtime friend Anthony Palermo as their new lead vocalist and unveiled their fourth studio album Undying Light, along with the single "Ultraviolet".
+On January 30, 2019, shortly after rhythm guitarist Brian James announced his departure from Fallujah, the band revealed longtime friend Anthony Palermo as their new lead vocalist and unveiled their fourth studio album Undying Light, along with the single "Ultraviolet".
 On November 24, 2020, the band announced that Nico Santora would be joining Fallujah full time.
 On July 17, 2021, the band re-released The Harvest Wombs on vinyl in a limited edition of 1,000 copies for Record Store Day.

-Empyrean (2022-present)
+Empyrean (2022–2024)

 On April 27, 2022, the band announced that their next album "Empyrean" would be released on September 9 of that year, and released the lead single, "Radiant Ascension."
-On the same day, they revealed via Instagram that vocalist Antonio Palermo and bassist Rob Morey had been replaced by Kyle Schaeffer and Evan Brewer.
+On the same day, they revealed via Instagram that vocalist Antonio Palermo and bassist Rob Morey had been replaced by Kyle Schaefer and Evan Brewer.
 They also announced that guitarist Nico Santora had left the group, although no replacement was named.